datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 You are finally ready to try out some code!
 We will connect to the database and perform various queries to read and write data.

-_Note._ The Node.js Cassandra drivers work either with callback or with
+_Note._ The Node.js Cassandra drivers work either with callbacks or with promises.
+Generally, for the following examples to be self-contained scripts, we cleanly release resources (i.e. `client.shutdown()`) after use.
-promises: to keep the code simple and to the point, in the following snippets we generally don't deal with clean shutdown of resources (i.e. `client.shutdown()`).
-In a running script you may want to be more parsimonious.
+In an actual running script, or in an API, you may want to apply extra care to avoid both premature release of the client connection and its opposite, leftover resources hanging around.

-We assume you are familiar with Node.js enough to figure out how to adapt the code snippets below for running interactively in a REPL, line-by-line.
+We assume you are familiar with Node.js enough to figure out how to adapt the code snippets below for running interactively in a REPL, line-by-line, should you prefer to.

 ### 4a.
 A first reading